Love him or hate him; you probably know who Post Malone is! This artist started at a young age and hasn’t stopped since.

 In June 2016, Post Malone made his first national television appearance on “Jimmy Kimmel Live!” where he performed “Go Flex.”

 Post Malone says that Bob Dylan is a huge musical influence on him and considers him a genius.

 Along with Bob Dylan, Post has portrait tattoos of Elvis, Kurt Cobain, John Lennon, Dimebag Darrel, Stevie Ray Vaughan, George Harrison, and Bankroll Fresh.
 He got these because they are the people who inspire him the most to make music.

 Post Malone is a supporter of the 2nd Amendment and owns a lot of his own guns.
 He’s said he enjoys shooting them to relieve stress.

-In 2019, Post Malone will make his acting debut in Mark Walhberg’s film called “Wonderland,” which is based on a 2013 crime novel.
+On March 6, 2020, Post Malone made his acting debut in Mark Walhberg’s film Spencer Confidential which is based on a 2013 crime novel.

 Post is a big fan of John F. Kennedy because he feels he was the only President to speak out against corruption in the government.
 He even has a tattoo of him on his arm.